Website Redesign: Best Practices And Checklist For A Successful Revamp

-There could be multiple reasons for a company to look at website redesign.
-From undergoing a merger, or acquisition, new leadership, change in business line or change in technology to incorporating digital transformation at your company.
-It is a big decision as all levels of management are involved and whatever you do would be seen by your customers and public at large.
-Therefore, there are important considerations to be made before you decide to go ahead with a website a revamp or redesign project as such.
+There could be multiple reasons for a company to look at website redesign—from undergoing a merger, or acquisition, to new leadership, to a change in business line, to a change in technology, to incorporating digital transformation in your company.
+It is a big decision, as all levels of management are involved, and whatever you do will be seen by your customers and the public at large.
+Therefore, there are important considerations to be made before you decide to go ahead with a website redesign project as such.

 When to redesign your website?

-On an average, companies redesign their websites every three years.
-It costs you money, a lot of time and teamwork, agency involvement (probably) and media outreach to let people know about new website launch.
-Before you move ahead, it is important to know the reasons behind a website redesign.
+On average, companies redesign their websites every three years.
+It costs you money, a lot of time and teamwork, agency involvement (probably), and media outreach to let people know about the new website launch.
+Before you move ahead, it is important to evaluate the need for a website redesign.

 1. Do we really need a new website?